-More specifically, the Act modernizes and expands on the Uniform Health-Care Decisions Act approved by the Uniform Law Commission ("ULC") in 1993 ("1993 Act").
-The key goals of the 1993 Act, as articulated in its prefatory note, included: (1) acknowledging the right of a competent individual to make decisions about the provision, withdrawal or withholding of health care; (2) providing a single statute to govern the appointment of a health-care agent and the recording of an individual's wishes regarding the individual's own health care; (3) simplifying and facilitating the making of an advance health-care directive; (4) ensuring that decisions about an individual's health care will be governed, to the extent possible, by the individual's own desires; (5) addressing compliance with an individual's instructions by health-care institutions and professionals; and (6) providing a procedure for resolution of disputes.
+15 articulated in its prefatory note, included: (1) acknowledging the right of a competent individual

+16 to make decisions about the provision, withdrawal or withholding of health care; (2) providing a

+17 single statute to govern the appointment of a health-care agent and the recording of an addressing compliance with an individual's instructions by health-care institutions and

+18 individual's wishes regarding the individual's own health care; (3) simplifying and facilitating 19 the making of an advance health-care directive; (4) ensuring that decisions about an individual's

+19 the making of an advance health-care directive; (4) ensuring that decisions about an individual's 20 health care will be governed, to the extent possible, by the individual's own desires; (5)

+21 addressing compliance with an individual's instructions by health-care instruction 22 professionals, and (6) providing a presedure for resolution of disputes

+22 professionals; and (6) providing a procedure for resolution of disputes.

-This Act shares those goals but is revised to reflect changes in how health care is delivered, increases in non-traditional familial relationships and living arrangements, the proliferation of the use of electronic documents, the growing use of separate advance directives exclusively for mental health care, and other recent developments.
-The Act also seeks to improve upon the 1993 Act based on decades of experience and knowledge about how people make health-care decisions and about the challenges associated with creating and using advance directives.
+24 This Act shares those goals but is revised to reflect changes in how health care is delivered,

+25 increases in the number of non-traditional familial relationships and living arrangements, the

+26 proliferation of the use of electronic documents, the growing use of separate advance directives

+27 exclusively for mental health care, and other recent developments.
+The Act also seeks to improve

+28 upon the 1993 Act based on decades of experience and knowledge about how people make

+29 health-care decisions and about the challenges associated with creating and using advance

+30 directives.31

-Some of the more important improvements to the 1993 Act are highlighted below.
+32 Some of the more important improvements to the 1993 Act are highlighted below.

-First, this Act incorporates approaches designed to facilitate the use of advance directives.
-Although all states have enacted statutes enabling the use of advance directives, many adult Americans have never made one.
-Without an advance directive, individuals' wishes are less likely to be honored.
-In addition, their health-care professionals, family, and friends may struggle to determine how to make health-care decisions for them and to identify what decisions to make.
-The Act therefore seeks to reduce the number of Americans who lack an advance directive by reducing unnecessary barriers to execution of these documents.
+34 First, this Act incorporates approaches designed to facilitate the use of advance directives.

+35 Although all states have enacted statutes enabling the use of advance directives, many Americans

+36 have never made one.
+Without an advance directive, individuals' wishes are less likely to be

+37 honored.
+In addition, their health-care professionals, family, and friends may struggle to

+38 determine how to make health-care decisions for them and to identify what decisions to make.

+39 The Act therefore seeks to reduce the number of Americans who lack an advance directive by

+40 reducing unnecessary barriers to execution of these documents.

-Second, this Act adds clarity around when an agent may act.
-Patients, surrogates, and health-care professionals are all disadvantaged when it is unclear whether an agent has authority to make decisions.
+42 Second, this Act adds clarity around when an agent may act.
+Patients, surrogates, and health-care

+43 professionals are all disadvantaged when it is unclear whether an agent has authority to make

+44 decisions.
 The Act adds provisions clearly indicating when that power commences.
-In addition, it addresses an issue on which state statutes are typically silent: what happens if patients object to a surrogate making a decision for them.
+In addition, it

+- addresses a key issue on which state statutes are typically silent: what happens if patients object

+to surrogates making a decision for them.

+- 3